-Following a diagnosis of heart disease, a cardiac event, or surgery or another procedure, you will encounter many health professionals.
+After a diagnosis of heart disease, a cardiac event, or surgery or another procedure, you will see many health professionals.
 Each will have a specific role in your cardiac rehabilitation (rehab).
-Whether you have had cardiac surgery or have been diagnosed with a heart condition, a team of specialists will assist you with all of your cardiac needs.
+Maybe you have had cardiac surgery.
+Or maybe you have been diagnosed with a heart condition.
+In either case, a team of specialists will help you with all of your cardiac needs.

-Depending on your diagnosis and planned course of treatment, you will probably be in close contact with many health professionals in the hospital.
-After you leave the hospital, it is important for you to stay in touch with your doctor or other health professionals who can continue to watch your progress and health status.
+You will probably be in close contact with many health professionals in the hospital.
+(Who you see will depend on your diagnosis and treatment.)
+After you leave the hospital, make sure to stay in touch with your doctor or other health professionals who can keep track of your progress and health.
 You will probably keep in close contact with your primary care physician and your cardiologist.
-You should also be aware of any local rehab programs or support groups.
+Also, be aware of any local rehab programs or support groups.

-Remember, everybody's experience is different.
+Remember, everyone's experience is different.
 A variety of health professionals can help guide you through your treatment.
-And it's best if you are willing to help make sure the treatment fits your experiences.

 Understanding your providers' roles

-You may need a team of health professionals, including specialists and generalists, to help treat your heart condition and manage your treatment plan.
-Although you may not need help from all of these providers, be aware of the types of professionals that you may encounter.
-It is important that you understand their roles so you can take advantage of their expertise.
+You may need a team of health professionals to help treat your heart condition and manage your treatment plan.
+This team includes specialists and generalists.
+You may not need help from all of these providers.
+But be aware of the different types you may see.
+When you understand their roles, you can get the most out of their expertise.